imzeeshan-ai/COVID-19/README.md

 # COVID-19
-COVID-19 pandemic in pakistan and world wide
+COVID-19 pandemic in pakistan and world wide Using Python

 # Part 4: Forecasting Total Number of Cases Worldwide